Learning Outcomes

 Landlord and Tenant Act 1927

-Section 1 of the Landlord and Tenant Act 1988 further requires landlords to give their decision within a reasonable time and to provide written reasons if consent is refused.
+Section 1 of the Landlord and Tenant Act 1988 further requires landlords (and other parties whose consent is required) to:

 Landlord and Tenant (Covenants) Act 1995